QueenSquishy/plague/README.md

 Enumerate what RMM tools are authorised in your environment and build a detection to flag any other variations.
 I maintain a list of some here: https://github.com/QueenSquishy/Zombie/blob/main/Lists/RMM%20Tools

+## Newly invoking script interpreters

+Here you want to build a list of your processes and what they are invoking then exclude those that use script interpreters like powershell or wscript in your already existing dataset.
+Anything newly invoking script interpreters gets flagged.